1.0 Introduction

 Perform the following steps to configure logging events to the Syslog:

-1. In the Custom Log Management Integrations section, click ADD INTEGRATION for Syslog.
+In the Custom Log Management Integrations section, click ADD INTEGRATION for Syslog.

-2. On the Syslog Log Management Integration form, enter the following:
+On the Syslog Log Management Integration form:

-• Host: Enter the hostname or IP address of your Syslog server.
+Host: Enter the hostname or IP address of your Syslog server.

-• Enable TLS: Select this check box to communicate with the Syslog server over a secure connection using TLS.
+Enable TLS: Select this check box to communicate with the Syslog server over a secure connection using TLS.

-• If you are using a certificate signed by a well-known public CA, select Global Root CAs.
+Global Root CAs: Use this certificate if you are using a certificate that is signed by a well-known public Certificate Authority (CA).

-• If your organization uses a self-signed certificate issued by an internal Certificate Authority (CA), select Custom CA Certificate.
-Click UPLOAD A FILE to upload your CA certificate.
-When Fortanix DSM, acting as a client, connects to the Syslog server and receives the server’s certificate, it validates the certificate using the uploaded custom CA certificate.
+Click UPLOAD A FILE to upload the CA certificate.
+When Fortanix DSM, as a client, connects to the Splunk server and is presented with the server’s certificate, it validates the connection using the enrolled custom CA Certificate.

-• Facility: When you log an event in Syslog, you can choose to log it in different facilities.
+Facility: When you log an event in Syslog, you can choose to log it in different facilities.
 Use this setting to filter logs by a specific facility, such as User, Local0, Local1, and others that are well-defined in the Syslog protocol.
 For example, configure Fortanix DSM to use the Local0 facility to easily filter logs from a specific appliance.

-3. Click SAVE to add the Syslog integration.
+Click SAVE to add the Syslog integration.

 3.6 View Audit Logs on Sumo Logic